The Albanese government has achieved a great deal

 The government successfully legislated its emissions reductions targets of 43 per cent by 2030 and net zero by 2050.

-Labor has made changes to childcare and are introducing a more generous paid parental leave scheme.
+Labor has made changes to childcare and is introducing a more generous paid parental leave scheme.
 It has also massively increased the salaries of aged care workers.

-The Albanese government's reforms are already having a positive impact on the Australian Public Service (APS), after a decade of relentless outsourcing for the sake of it.
-We've had a productive Royal Commission into Morrison's robodebt.
+The Albanese government's reforms are already having a positive impact on the Australian Public Service, after a decade of relentless outsourcing for the sake of it.
+We've had a productive royal commission into Morrison's robodebt.

 There are major hurdles such as the economy, the NDIS and the High Court decision but there is much more to the Albanese government than "Airbus Albo" and "we'll all be rooned thanks to Labor".
 That's propaganda.